DustinPham/rshell/README.md

 * Files and directories are not printed in alphabetical order.
 * `-R` flag sometimes has awkward newline spacing.
 * Formatting is set to 4 files/directories per line, resulting in no more than 4 columns.
+* Calling `bin/ls` on files or directories that do not exist results in a stat error.